mikeliddle/TunnelTestEnv/Readme.md

 1. Clone this repo to your local machine.
 2. Ensure powershell is installed on your machine.
 3. Run `./CreateServer.ps1` with the necessary parameters.
+   - Example: ./CreateServer.ps1 -VmName mstunnel-test -BundleIds com.microsoft.scmx -GroupName myusergroup
+   - You will be prompted first to sign-in with an Azure account to create the VM, then twice to authenticate to your Intune tenant for setting up the Tunnel configuration and profiles.
 4. Clean up the environment by running `./CreateServer.ps1 -Delete`

 ### Powershell arguments